elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/contact.md

 The current plan for the book is to be a fairly exhaustive resource on how to practically build a real-world application using Elixir, Phoenix, and Elm.
-That likely means writing about 1,000 pages of content before trying to distill that down into something more useful.
+That likely means writing hundreds of pages of content before trying to distill that down into something more useful.

 I'll continue building out the demo application and documenting the process as